open-zaak/open-zaak/docs/installation/config/openzaak_config.rst

 Next, the notifications for Open Zaak must be configured.
 We assume you're also using Open Notificaties to make a complete setup.

-There's 2 things to keep in mind:
+There are 2 things to keep in mind:

 1. Open Zaak offers an Autorisaties API and thus the Open Zaak Autorisaties API must be consulted to check for **autorisations**.